December 20, 2019

 Going into 2020 the cannabis industry is proceeding with caution, defined by lowering costs, improving yields and focusing on operations that generate immediate revenue opportunities.
 Efficiency is going to be the holy grail in 2020.
 The industry has learnt that the promise of legalisation and the delivery of a functioning commercial market are mutually exclusive.
 Surviving today will supersede securing domination in the future.
 However, there is still much to be done and learned and with tighter regulation and compliance looming large on the horizon in 2020, this is going to be a year where a more tightly regulated legal cannabis industry needs to find a way to hold its own against the prevailing black market presence.

-2020 will also bring with it a greater understanding and acceptance of cannabis as both a medicine and a recreational product; both scientific discovery and social change will continue to advance the cannabis narrative further with the consumer landscape evolving to favour cannabis as a consumer product.
+2020 will also bring with it a greater understanding and acceptance of cannabis trends as both a medicine and a recreational product; both scientific discovery and social change will continue to advance the cannabis narrative further with the consumer landscape evolving to favour cannabis as a consumer product.

-Prohibition Partners is widely recognised as the world’s leading provider of market intelligence, data-driven solutions and corporate strategy for the emerging cannabis industry.
+Prohibition Partners is widely recognised as the world’s leading provider of market intelligence, cannabis trends, data-driven solutions and corporate strategy for the emerging cannabis industry.
 Our consultancy team works with investors, operators, regulators and Fortune 500 companies to help identify and execute opportunities.
 We advise on market entry strategy, data solutions, licensing, regulations and marketing across multiple jurisdictions.
-To learn more, get in touch at email@example.com
+To learn more, get in touch at firstname.lastname@example.org

 The cannabis trends that shaped 2019